 - Depending on the time of year you visit, it can get VERY HOT in Sedona.
 So be prepared and armed with plenty of water, sunscreen, hats, and sunglasses.

 - The most popular and busiest time in Sedona is in the spring and three-day weekends like the 4th of July or Memorial Day.
 They draw a lot of tourists into town and make it challenging to navigate the traffic.

 - Plan at least 3-5 days for the Sedona area.
 This will allow you to explore the best of Sedona and some of the nicest areas nearby.

 - If visiting between April and October, definitely book a hotel with a pool!
 There are many hotels and accommodations in Sedona for all budgets.
 Arabella Hotel Sedona is a great choice in the mid-range budget.
-If you are looking for some more luxury, Sedona Rouge Hotel and Spa Trademark Collection by Wyndham is one of the best options with an excellent location.
+If you are looking for some more luxury, The Wilde Resort & Spa is one of the best options with an excellent location.

 So, this is our guide to the very best things to do in and near Sedona.
 As you can see, the possibilities are endless.

 If you are visiting for just a few days, start with the top of this list and make your way down choosing those places and activities that interest you the most.
 If you have 3-4 days, you should be able to see and do everything on this list, including some hiking.
 If you are also planning to explore more of the area and maybe take a day trip to Grand Canyon or similar, then definitely plan at least 5 days.

 TIP: If you only have a day and wonder how to make the most of your time, please see our guide to how to see the best of Sedona in one day.
 It also has some additional suggestions for places to see between Sedona and Phoenix.
 Check it out!